ngx-kit/ngx-kit/packages/core/docs/OVERVIEW.md

 }
 ```

-And import `KitModule` to any module where you need kit directives and components, even in the root module.
+Import `KitModule` to any module where you need kit directives and components, even in the root module.

+Add `<kit-overlay-host>` to the root component (imported by `KitModule`).

 ## Links